ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 Remove test database and access to it?
 [Y/n] Y
 Reload privilege tables now?
 [Y/n] Y
 ```
-Your MariaDB server is now secure.
+5) Your MariaDB server is now secure.
 Type the command below to enable it during boot:

 ```
 sudo systemctl enable mariadb.service
 ```

 ### Install PHP

 PHP is a general-purpose server-side scripting language.
 PHP works together with HTML to display dynamic content on your website.
 It also has the correct drivers for connecting to the MariaDB database management system that we have installed above.

-We can install PHP and MySQL extension using the yum package installer by typing the command below:
+1) We can install PHP and MySQL extension using the yum package installer by typing the command below:

 ```
 sudo yum install php php-mysql
 ```
-Confirm the installation, by pressing Y and Enter.
+2) Confirm the installation, by pressing `Y` and `Enter`.

-We need to restart Apache web server one more time for it to work with PHP by typing:
+3) We need to restart Apache web server one more time for it to work with PHP by typing:

 ```
 sudo systemctl restart httpd.service
 ```

-Also, we need to install other php modules:
+4) Also, we need to install other php modules:

 ```
 sudo yum install php*
 ```

-### Test PHP

 Apache installs a default website on the directory ‘/var/www/html/’.
 So to test PHP on our CentOs 7 Server, we need to create a file there.

-Create our ‘info.php’ file by typing the command below:
+5) Create our ‘info.php’ file by typing the command below:

 ```
 sudo vi /var/www/html/info.php